coolnumber9/datasciencecoursera/Getting_and_Cleaning_Data/codebook.md

 ## Given Files / Data
 These are the significant files provided:
  1. **activity_labels.txt**
-     * Contains the Activity Code/ID and its equivalent readable Activity Type.
+     * Contains the Activity Codes/IDs and its equivalent readable Activity Type.
  2. **features.txt**
-     * All of the measurements are enumerated in this table.
+     * List of all Features.
  3. **subject_train.txt** and **subject_test.txt**
      * Subject / Participant IDs are saved here.
 For both Train and Test dataset.
  4. **X_train.txt** and **X_test.txt**
+     * Training and Test Set.
      * All of the measurement values are saved in this file.
  5. **Y_train.txt** and **Y_test.txt**
+     * Training and Test Labels.
-     * All of Activity Code/IDs that are associated to the corresponding measurements in the previous item.
+     * All of Activity Codes/IDs that are associated to the corresponding measurements in the previous item.

+## Observations
+For each record, the following data are provided.
+ * Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
+ * Triaxial Angular velocity from the gyroscope.
+ * A 561-feature vector with time and frequency domain variables.
+ * Activity Type - Its activity label.
+ * Subject Num/ID - An identifier of the subject who carried out the experiment.

+## Tidy Output
+The expected tidy output required for the assignment contains the following (standard deviation and mean variables only).
+	* TimeBodyAcceleration-mean-X
+	* TimeBodyAcceleration-mean-Y
+	* TimeBodyAcceleration-mean-Z
+	* TimeBodyAcceleration-std-X
+	* TimeBodyAcceleration-std-Y
+	* TimeBodyAcceleration-std-Z
+	* TimeGravityAcceleration-mean-X
+	* TimeGravityAcceleration-mean-Y
+	* TimeGravityAcceleration-mean-Z
+	* TimeGravityAcceleration-std-X
+	* TimeGravityAcceleration-std-Y
+	* TimeGravityAcceleration-std-Z
+	* TimeBodyAccelerationJerk-mean-X
+	* TimeBodyAccelerationJerk-mean-Y
+	* TimeBodyAccelerationJerk-mean-Z
+	* TimeBodyAccelerationJerk-std-X
+	* TimeBodyAccelerationJerk-std-Y
+	* TimeBodyAccelerationJerk-std-Z
+	* TimeBodyGyroscope-mean-X
+	* TimeBodyGyroscope-mean-Y
+	* TimeBodyGyroscope-mean-Z
+	* TimeBodyGyroscope-std-X
+	* TimeBodyGyroscope-std-Y
+	* TimeBodyGyroscope-std-Z
+	* TimeBodyGyroscopeJerk-mean-X
+	* TimeBodyGyroscopeJerk-mean-Y
+	* TimeBodyGyroscopeJerk-mean-Z
+	* TimeBodyGyroscopeJerk-std-X
+	* TimeBodyGyroscopeJerk-std-Y
+	* TimeBodyGyroscopeJerk-std-Z
+	* TimeBodyAccelerationMagnitude-mean
+	* TimeBodyAccelerationMagnitude-std
+	* TimeGravityAccelerationMagnitude-mean
+	* TimeGravityAccelerationMagnitude-std
+	* TimeBodyAccelerationJerkMagnitude-mean
+	* TimeBodyAccelerationJerkMagnitude-std
+	* TimeBodyGyroscopeMagnitude-mean
+	* TimeBodyGyroscopeMagnitude-std
+	* TimeBodyGyroscopeJerkMagnitude-mean
+	* TimeBodyGyroscopeJerkMagnitude-std
+	* FrequencyBodyAcceleration-mean-X
+	* FrequencyBodyAcceleration-mean-Y
+	* FrequencyBodyAcceleration-mean-Z
+	* FrequencyBodyAcceleration-std-X
+	* FrequencyBodyAcceleration-std-Y
+	* FrequencyBodyAcceleration-std-Z
+	* FrequencyBodyAccelerationJerk-mean-X
+	* FrequencyBodyAccelerationJerk-mean-Y
+	* FrequencyBodyAccelerationJerk-mean-Z
+	* FrequencyBodyAccelerationJerk-std-X
+	* FrequencyBodyAccelerationJerk-std-Y
+	* FrequencyBodyAccelerationJerk-std-Z
+	* FrequencyBodyGyroscope-mean-X
+	* FrequencyBodyGyroscope-mean-Y
+	* FrequencyBodyGyroscope-mean-Z
+	* FrequencyBodyGyroscope-std-X
+	* FrequencyBodyGyroscope-std-Y
+	* FrequencyBodyGyroscope-std-Z
+	* FrequencyBodyAccelerationMagnitude-mean
+	* FrequencyBodyAccelerationMagnitude-std
+	* FrequencyBodyBodyAccelerationJerkMagnitude-mean
+	* FrequencyBodyBodyAccelerationJerkMagnitude-std
+	* FrequencyBodyBodyGyroscopeMagnitude-mean
+	* FrequencyBodyBodyGyroscopeMagnitude-std
+	* FrequencyBodyBodyGyroscopeJerkMagnitude-mean
+	* FrequencyBodyBodyGyroscopeJerkMagnitude-std

 ---
 ## Steps to reproduce the output from the given data